Table of Contents

 Now that you’ve selected a resume template, you’re ready to write a great resume.
 You’ve probably already seen a dizzying amount of internet advice on how to write a resume, and are not sure how to make sense of it all.
 Don’t worry, with over 10 years of helping customers write resumes we can tell you the best thing to do is not to get hung up on a bunch of details.
 Instead, focus on the fundamentals.

 There are many approaches to great resume writing.
-And there a lot of right things that you should do to get the most out of our resume templates.
+And there a lot of right things that you should do to get the most out of our free resume template.
 We’ll cover the most important ones now.

 DO focus on what’s in it for them.